 Possible complications of chafing rashes include:

 Bacteria could enter through the broken or damaged skin around a chafing rash and cause an infection.
 For that reason, a person should make sure that they take care of the rash and keep it clean.
-The Centers for Disease Control and Prevention (CDC) list several symptoms of a skin infection, which include:
+The

 - warmth coming from the rash area